-About the "TITMUS"
+About the "Titmus"

-Sperian Protection Optical (earlier Titmus Optical) is now a Honeywell company.
-Titmus Optical set the standard for vision screening instruments in 1959 with the introduction of the OV7 model vision screener.
-Often referred to as the "TITMUS," the older OV7 model as well as the later-generation TITMUS Model 2, are still in use in many industrial locations, optical practices, as well as schools nationwide.
+It set the standard for vision screening instruments in 1959 with the introduction of the OV7 model vision screener.
+Often referred to as the "TITMUS" the older OV7 model as well as the later-generation TITMUS Model 2, are still in use in many industrial locations, optical practices, as well as schools nationwide.
 The screeners are known for their durability.

-As the market leader, TITMUS has developed the new Titmus VSeries of vision screeners.
+As the market leader, Titmus has developed the Titmus VSeries of vision screeners.
 Designed to meet the unique needs of the 21st century, the Titmus VSeries will be a welcome tool because of its convenience, accuracy, and versatility.